marandres9/valkyrie/README.md

 ![Main window](img/main.png)

-To modify available stock, select an item from the list and specify the quantity as a positive or negative integer.
+To modify available stock, select an item from the list (or manually type the item ID in the ID-box) and specify the quantity as a positive or negative integer.
 Then, click on the *Apply movement* button.

 ![Stock movement](img/movement.png)